 When looking at a Mule Palm, it’s easy to mistake it for the most tropical tree in the world, the Coconut Palm.
-Mule Palms look like miniature Coconut Palms (minus the coconuts) but without the sensitivity to cold temperatures.
+Mule Palms look like miniature Coconut Palms (minus the coconuts) but without the extreme sensitivity to cold temperatures.
 Mule Palms can tolerate drops in temperature down to 15℉, or even 10℉ on occasion.
-This makes them perfect for USDA hardiness zones 8-11.
-Mule Palms make any landscape instantly tropical, with their arching, feathery fronds, and easy maintenance, it is one of the best options for cold-hardy palm trees out there.
+This makes them perfect for USDA hardiness zones 7b-11.
+Mule Palms make any landscape instantly tropical, with their arching, feathery fronds, and easy maintenance, it is one of the best looking palms out there!

 Physical Characteristics of the Mule Palm

 The Mule Palm gets its name because it is a sterile palm that needs to be pollinated by hand.
-Mule Palms are a hybrid cross between a Queen Palm and a Pindo Palm: they have the cold hardiness of the Pindo Palm and the majestic look of the Queen Palm
+Mule Palms are a hybrid cross between a Queen Palm and a Pindo Palm: they have some of the cold hardiness of the Pindo Palm and the majestic look of the Queen Palm.

 How tall do mule palms get?

-The Mule Palm’s leaves are long, around 4-6 feet, and spread in an arching manner from the trunk.
-Mature Mule Palms grow to a maximum of 15-25 ft tall and 15 ft wide canopy.
-The trunk of the Mule will not grow larger than 15 feet, the rest of the growth is pure fronds.
-They grow relatively fast in comparison to other cold hardy palms, at a rate of 2-4 ft per year.
+The Mule Palm’s fronds are long, around 4-6 feet, and spread in an arching manner from the trunk.
+Mature Mule Palms grow to a maximum of 20-25 ft tall and 15-20 ft wide canopy in USDA zones 7b-8.
+The trunk of the Mule will rarely grow larger than 15 feet, the rest of the height is pure fronds.
+They grow relatively fast in comparison to other cold-hardy palms, at a rate of 2-4 ft per year.
 Because they get so tall so fast, Mule Palms need to be placed in an area that allows enough space for both vertical and horizontal growth.

 How cold-hardy is the mule palm?

-Mule Palms are the most cold-hardy feathery frond palm trees on the market.
-They withstand temperature drops down to 15℉ and brief drops to 10℉.
-For extra caution or in anticipation of a cold snap, protect your palm by taking the following steps:
+Although Mule Palms withstand temperature drops down to 15℉ and brief drops to 10℉, you should take extra caution in anticipation of a cold snap and protect your palm by taking the following steps:

 - Cover the base of the tree with organic mulch in order to insulate the roots.